- Edgerton Center offers again EC.210 Visualization in Mathematics, Science, and Technology Education

 What We Do

 ARTEMiS stands for ART for Engineering, Mathematics, and Science, and our goal is to enhance teaching and learning through high-quality visualizations.
 We apply the principles of visual communication and use the tools of modern computer graphics to create visualizations that accurately portray scientific and technological concepts, while also meeting high aesthetic and artistic standards.
 We also strive to empower educators with the skills to create such visualizations on their own.

-At ARTEMiS, we create 3D and 2D animations, print and web graphics, and interactive media for teaching and learning in science and technology.
+We create 3D and 2D animations, print and web graphics, and interactive media for teaching and learning in science and technology.
 We also develop curriculum and provide training for members of the MIT community and other educators who wish to learn how to create and use computer visualizations themselves.
 We partner with MIT instructors to enhance undergraduate education through the use of visual arts to explain and explore concepts in mathematics, science, and engineering.
-Our visualizations are also available to use in other educational settings, formal or informal; let us know if you want to try them!
+Our visualizations are available to use in other educational settings, formal or informal; let us know if you want to try them!